alexw2326/Vite_React_Supabase_Template/SETUP_GUIDE.md

 - Select "TypeScript" as variant
 - Change to the project directory after creation

+To get into the project copy this and install the dependencies.
 ```bash
 cd my-project
 # Install dependencies
 npm install
 ```
+In Cursor you will need to select Open Project and navigate to the project you created.
+You can then install the dependencies after you open the project.
+To open a terminal you can go to the terminal tab in the top left bar and select New Terminal.

 ## 2. Set up Tailwind CSS

+Use the terminal to install Tailwind.
 ```bash
 # Install Tailwind CSS and the Vite plugin
 npm install tailwindcss @tailwindcss/vite